rec/gitz/doc/git-infer.rst

     git infer [-a] [-A] [-h]

        -a    Include all tracked files
-       -A    Include all files, even the untracked
+       -A    Include all files, even untracked ones
-       -h    See this help message
+       -h    Show this help message